Ahmad-Hilali/Bank/ReadMe.md

-	<p>It then computes the customer's departure time along with Bank
-Simulation Statistics that displays the number of customers taken care of and average waiting time.</p>
+	It then computes the customer's departure time along with Bank Simulation Statistics that displays the number of customers taken care of and average waiting time.